EdutainmentLIVE/swf-theme/README.md

 Function for generating font-sizes using css calculations.
 It returns css calculations based on options passed in (if no options passed in, will use defaults)

+These font sizes are responsive and will grow or shrink based on screen dimensions within the min/max restrictions set for the fonts and viewport.

 Example with styled-components:

 ```jsx